November 2016 by Dr. Sara Pizano and Cameron Moore

 Are you an animal advocate looking to start or expend a community cat diversion/TNR program?
 Cameron Moore of Target Zero has taken over 25,000 cats through such a program in Jacksonville, FL, and will be sharing the data behind her recommended program design with advocates who want to implement shelter diversion and TNR programs for cats in their communities.

-Please join us for Return to Field: Putting Theory into Action Saving Cats on Wednesday, November 9 at 6:30 PM Eastern Time.
+Please join us for Return to Field: Putting Theory into Action Saving Cats.

 In this free webcast, Cameron will cover:

 - Trap/Neuter/Return (TNR) in the field

 - Community Cat Diversion at the point of intake in the shelter (friendly or feral cats eligible)

 - Importance of collaboration with other animal welfare groups, non-profits, municipalities

 - Program design for Community Cat Diversion (day1 intake, day 2 surgery, day 3 return)

 - Educating the public

 - Examples of successful programs nationwide